jeroenvanwissen/31f-fotografie.nl/src/content/post/bruno-senna-masters-of-formula3-circuit-zandvoort.md

 draft: false
 ---

+Bruno Senna, racing for Räikkönen Robertson Racing in a Dallara F306

 An old one from the archives... back in the day when I was around race cars every now and then...

 August 2006, Brunno Senna, BP Ultimate Masters 2006 Circuit Zandvoort